My Story

 That is who this is for.

 My podcast is a service and resource for the midlife athlete community.
 We host a diverse selection of individuals that really have figured things out the hard way, and share what works for them- to stay on the mat.
-Sign up for the newsletter and our socials covering ancestral nutrition, training philosophies, and deliberate recovery.
-Get the free “Midlife Grapplers Survival Guide” and if you’re ready for a complete assessment and 1:1 coaching- I’ve got you!
+Follow our socials covering ancestral nutrition, training philosophies, and deliberate recovery; as well as our extensive Blog/Resources section with Deep Dives and Podcast Episode Articles.
+Get the free “Midlife Grapplers Survival Guide”, “Ancestral Nutrition Guide”, the “Recovery Protocol”, and always feel free to reach out here or on socials with any questions you may have.

 Clients